Fifis/smoothemplik/README.md

 To test a hypothesis using SEL, the user should compare the difference between the unrestricted and restricted SEL values with the critical values of the chi-squared distribution.
 The SELR test achieves maximum average local power.

-Some of the models that can be estimated via SEL are:
+Some of the models that can be estimated via SEL include:
 - Linear models with exogenous and endogenous variables: *Y = α + X'β + Z'γ + U*, *E(U | X, W) = 0*;
 - Non-linear models: *E(Y | X) = f(X, θ)*, where *f* is known;
 - Semi-parametric models: *E(Y | X) = X'β + h(X, θ)*, where *h* is unknown;